IPhone 3G: Connectivity

 In addition to EDGE, the iPhone 3G supports Assisted GPS, 3G data, and tri-band UMTS/HSDPA.
 These enhancements allow faster data downloads and turn-by-turn navigation with maps compared to previous devices.

 Like its predecessor, the iPhone 3G features a proprietary 30-pin dock connector for charging the device.
 It can also be used to synchronize the device with a computer and to connect various accessories.

 The iPhone 3G features a flush-mounted 3.5 mm headphone jack instead of the recessed headphone jack that was included on the original iPhone; it could, therefore, be used with any headphones other than those provided by Apple.

 Battery

 The iPhone 3G features an internal rechargeable battery rated at 1150 mAh, which, like its predecessor, is not user-replaceable.
 Apple stated that the iPhone 3G's battery is capable of providing up to six hours of web browsing via Wi-Fi, or five hours via 3G, or 25 hours of audio playback.
 Alternatively, it is said to provide 300 hours of standby time.

 Reception

 Walt Mossberg of The Wall Street Journal described the device as "a more capable version of an already excellent device."
 However, he said that it had "hidden costs."

+Wired, an American magazine also published a survey in 2008 after the release where users sent in mixed reviews especially from readers that had misunderstandings about the 3G connection causing negative reviews of the iPhone.
+Additional contemporary reviews noted similar concerns.
+The New York Times highlighted faster data speeds and improved GPS but criticized the device's battery life and the instability of early iOS 2.0 software updates.

 Issues

+Dropped calls and slow web connections

+Shortly after its release, the iPhone 3G faced criticism for frequent dropped calls and sluggish web browsing experiences.
+Investigations by various sources pointed towards a specific chip within the phone as the culprit for these connectivity problems.

+Apple addressed these issues through a software update, avoiding the need for a more drastic measure like a product recall.
+This update presumably addressed the problematic chip's behavior, improving call quality and internet connection speeds for iPhone 3G users.

+While user reports indicated connectivity issues, AT&T, the primary carrier for the iPhone 3G at the time, offered a contrasting perspective.
+In a statement, they said, "Overall, the new iPhone is performing just great on our 3G network."